 |Obese||When a dog becomes obese, you will notice fat buildup around its chest, spine, and tail base.
 Your dog may even have a round belly.|

-How You Can Tell if Your Dog is a Good Weight
+How You Can Tell if Your Dog Has a Good Weight

 Furthermore, just like their human best friends, dogs shouldn’t be judged only by the number that appears on the scale.